0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 I wasn't following the Bitcoin space when a majority of these events happened.
 A big part of the timeline is adopted from a talk [John Newberry](https://twitter.com/jfnewbery) gave on the [History and Philosophy of Bitcoin Development](https://www.meetup.com/BitDevsNYC/events/262321510/).
+{: .text-justify}

-The title is chosen to remind that a blog post can't capture every event.
+The title of this blog post is chosen to remind you that this post probably doesn't include every event.
 History is in the eye of the beholder.
 History evolves.
 If you have a suggestion about something I missed or want to propose a change:
-The attached timeline is an open source project [`bitcoin-development-history`](https://github.com/0xB10C/bitcoin-development-history).
+The attached timeline is an open source called project [`bitcoin-development-history`](https://github.com/0xB10C/bitcoin-development-history).
 Open for everyone to contribute and use.
 {: .text-justify}